jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 ### `annual_population_growth_rate.R`

 Using the abundance data that has been split in to consecutive blocks, we will calculate per-capita annual population growth rates, which we will then relate to annual weather data.
 This is calculated as r = N~t+1~/N~t~ , where N is the abundance on the ln scale at time t.
-We store the results in the `mammal` dataframe for future reference.
+We store the results in the `mammal` data frame for future reference.

 ```
 mammal <- mam_IDblocks %>%